 Chris & Denise’s Story

-Programming Orion3 just got faster and simpler with the new Orion3 Programming App for clinicians available on iOS and Android.
+The Orion3 Programming App for clinicians is available on iOS and Android.
 With its simple to follow automated smart programming, you can complete limb set up with fewer steps whilst still having access to more advanced fine tuning if required.

-This app is for clinicians who have completed a Blatchford approved training course and requires an authorisation code:
+This app is for clinicians who have completed a Blatchford approved training course and requires an authorization code: